 Bristol’s home to so much brilliant arts and culture, make sure to make the most of your visit by exploring Bristol’s fabulous street art scene and visiting Bristol’s galleries, or going along to a show.

-Pop into the RWA for the Windrush: Portraits of a Pioneering Generation exhibition, or head to Spike Island or Arnolfini for their latest exhibitions, both of which are free to visit (donations welcome).
+Don't miss the two headline exhibitions at Bristol Museum and Art Gallery this summer: Gender Stories and Bristol Pride x Martin Parr.
+Pop into the RWA for the Soft Power or Skin Deep exhibitions, or head to Spike Island or Arnolfini for their latest exhibitions, both of which are free to visit (donations welcome).

-Join a spray-painting workshop with Where The Wall or Graft, and pop along to a street art tour where you can learn about Bansky and the street art scene.
-Street art festival Weston Wallz will be returning to Weston during the summer too, so keep your eyes peeled for some new murals!
+Join a spray-painting workshop with Graft, or pop along to a Where The Wall street art tour, where you can learn about Banksy and the street art scene.

 A young girl taking part in one of the street art workshops at Graft Bristol - credit Graft